 - Multi-tiered customer support (ability to contact a human) for more severe issues

-It is assumed that the ride-hailing industry is not going to be very much segmented (other than the location itself) which – as many experts believe – will mean the winner will take all of the market.
+It is assumed that the ride-hailing industry is not going to be very much segmented (other than the location itself).
+Some experts believe this will lead to a winner-take-all of.
 (In more clearly segmented markets more than one winner can emerge, so the theory.
-The question what a segment is, is also not clear.
+The question what a segment is, is not that clear.
 Is Snapchat in the same or a different segment to Facebook?)

 - Cost of customer acquisition, CAC: free vouchers, one-off subsidies, digital advertising, etc

-- Weighted average cost of capital, WACC (can be ~25% for start-ups, for Uber this is anticipated to be far less)
+- Weighted average cost of capital, WACC (professor Damodaran assumes this to be 10% for Uber)